An SP24 Adventure – The idea

 A Team from the SharePoint Community

 The team was made up mainly from guys I had met on-line in SharePoint-Community.net.
 After a few meetings and questions about the sanity of what we were about to do, we were all ready to go!
 Whilst we said hello and goodbye to a few down the line, in essence, the team ended up being a mixture of SharePoint developers, administrators and a Project Manager.
-Check out the SP24 team to see who we are.

 Youtube channel, vs WordPress vs SHAREPOINT!